 A. Common Questions

-• Q: How does PWGSC influence contract management in government departments?
+• Q: How is PWGSC used in practice?

 B. Clarifications of Misconceptions